SUBMIT YOUR VACCINE RECORDS

 12. Where can I receive the vaccines/blood tests?
 At Kean University?

-Health Services can perform the blood tests, but you must have insurance.
-You can make an appointment to schedule blood work by calling 908-737-4880; visiting Downs Hall, Rm 126; or logging into Pyramed and scheduling an appointment under “labs.”
+Stduent Health Services can perform the blood test.
+Insurance is required to complete testing at our facility.
+Appointments can be scheduled by calling 908-737-4880; visiting Downs Hall, Rm 126; or logging into Pyramed and scheduling an appointment under “Labs.”

 The Woodbridge Department of Health and Human Services Nursing Division offers discounted vaccines.
 For prices and appointments, call 732-855-0600 X5011.